mozilla/BrowserQuest/README.md

 * Opera - Doesn't work, no WebSocket support.
 * IE 10.x - Doesn't work.
 Other versions untested.

 How to get it going
 -------------------

 Getting the server up and running is pretty easy.
 You need to have the following installed:

 * Node.js ← **versions 0.6.x-0.10.x work**.
-Other versions are unknown - please let us know if you test them!
 * gcc-c++ ← optional.
 Not needed on windows.
 * GNU make ← optional.
 Not needed on windows.
-* zlib-devel ← this is the Fedora/RHEL package name, others may be slightly different.
+* zlib-devel ← this is the Fedora/RHEL package name, others may be sightly different.
 Not needed on windows.
-* redis server ← this is needed for the game to connect to the backend database
+* Redis server ← this is needed for the game to connect to the backend database.

 Clone the git repo: